-When terrorists attacked the World Trade Center (WTC) on Sept.
-11, 2001, the Greater New York Councils lost one of their most tireless and dedicated volunteers, Shawn E. Bowman Jr., an Eagle Scout and veteran leader who had been active in Scouting for more than two-thirds of his life.
+When terrorists attacked the World Trade Center on Sept.
+11, 2001, the Greater New York Councils lost one of its most tireless and dedicated volunteers, Shawn E. Bowman Jr. Bowman was an Eagle Scout and veteran leader who had been active in Scouting for more than two-thirds of his life.

 Just five days shy of his 29th birthday at the time of his death, Bowman had recently taken a job as a human resources specialist with Cantor Fitzgerald.
 He was at work on an upper floor when the hijacked planes struck the WTC.